calebclayreagor/DELAY/README.md

 ### 2. ``PseudoTime.csv`` (required)

-- A labeled ``cells x trajectories`` matrix of inferred pseudotime values for one or more trajectories in the input dataset
+- A labeled ``cells x trajectories`` matrix of inferred pseudotime values for one or more trajectories found in the input dataset (used separately)

 ### 3. ``refNetwork.csv`` (optional, required for training)